Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - Node.js Programming by @sindresorhus – Curated list of delightful Node.js packages and resources.

-- Python tools for penetration testers – Lots of pentesting tools are written in Python.
+- Python tools for penetration testers – Lots of Best Penetration Testing Tools are written in Python.

 - Python Programming by @svaksha – General Python programming.